fbpx

 Sky Muster Satellite

 The final connection type available to Australians is via satellite.
-This is designed specifically for regional homes and businesses which may not otherwise be able to connect to the NBN and is made possible through the installation of a satellite dish on the roof of the property and an additional modem.
+This is designed specifically for regional homes that may not otherwise be able to connect to the NBN and is made possible through the installation of a satellite dish on the roof of the property and an additional modem.
 Like Fixed Wireless connections, internet speeds are likely to vary depending on your location.

 How do I compare the best Australian NBN plans?